dv5150/shop/Readme.md

 # <span style="color: #F05340;">Laravel Webshop built with Vue 3, Pinia and Filament</span>
 ## The goal of the project:
 To create a Laravel webshop which is easy to install, customizable as much as possible while also keeping it developer-friendly.
 ##### `Chaotic version, will be tested on Windows 11 using Laravel 8`
 ---
 ## Setup
 1. Install the migration files and frontend components to your project:
     - `$ php artisan shop:install`
+2. Update your `shop.php` config file with your models.
-2. Run the migrations to prepare the database:
+3. Run the migrations to prepare the database:
     - `$ php artisan migrate`
-3. Use the example app.js to get an idea:
+4. Use the example app.js to get an idea:
     ```js
     require('./bootstrap')